 “I don’t want to be an inconvenience.”...“It’s too complicated to understand.”...“I don’t want them to worry.”

 Do any of these sound familiar?
 As an arthritis patient, it’s natural to want to protect your family from the effects of your pain.
-But including your family as you navigate your condition can be extremely important.
+But including your family as you navigate your arthritis can be extremely important.
 Support and love from family members can help you live a full, rewarding life regardless of your arthritis.
 Below are a few ways you can work with your family to help make your arthritis more manageable.

 If your family doesn’t know about your arthritis...talk to them about it.

-Communication is important for any healthy family dynamic, but when chronic conditions are involved, it’s even more crucial.
+Communication is important for any healthy family dynamic, but when chronic conditions like arthritis are involved, it’s even more crucial.
 But beginning the arthritis conversation with your family can be difficult.
 Consider starting with explaining what your condition is and how it affects you.
 The Arthritis Foundation suggests using specific but simple words to describe your pain caused by arthritis, and explain which activities and motions are tough for you to do.
 Discuss your stressors, frustrations, challenges, and fears openly and honestly.
-Encourage your family to ask questions and express their emotions as they feel comfortable.1
+Encourage your family to ask questions about your arthritis and express their emotions as they feel comfortable.1

 The attitude you have toward your arthritis can help guide your family’s perception of your condition.
-Stay positive, but don’t be afraid to speak up when you are in pain or need help.
-Make sure to involve all capable family members in your support process, both physically and emotionally.
+Stay positive, but don’t be afraid to speak up when you are experiencing arthritis pain or need help.
+Make sure to involve all capable family members in your arthritis support process, both physically and emotionally.
 It can help your family better understand your limitations, and can even help you bond through a positive sense of teamwork and responsibility.2

 If you want to continue staying active and having fun with your family...change up your activities.

 Having arthritis doesn’t mean you can’t enjoy activities and hobbies with family members.
 Spend time participating in low-impact activities that keep joints flexible and muscles strong, like swimming, golfing, biking, or dancing.
 Outdoor exercise can be extra helpful.
 Exercise produces endorphins and natural sunlight produces serotonin, so you get two natural mood boosters at once!3 Learn more about how you can manage your arthritis in social settings.

 If you’re having trouble managing your pain...try Voltaren Arthritis Pain Gel.